helynranta/otso-cc/server/data/README.md

 DATA
 =============

 All data in project is constructed in json files. data/model directory holds specific model structure for each own data structure.
-They are used in new data insertion, do not modify t Lassi.
+They are used in new data insertion.

 Every object has id when they are sent to server.
 This ID will become key to this specific object in json "database".